mills32/Adplug-for-8088-86/README.md

 This is not really adplug, I only took the file readers and players, and then created a simple gui.

-If you choose EGA or VGA, the program will load custom graphics for the text mode characters from "Font_BIZ.png".
+If you have a VGA, the program will load custom graphics for the text mode characters from "Font_BIZ.png".
-The program will restore the original font from "Font_VGA.png" when you go back to dos.

 ![plot](https://raw.githubusercontent.com/mills32/Adplug-for-8088-86/master/adplay88_003.png)